isc-projects/bind9/bin/dig/host.rst

 Description
 ~~~~~~~~~~~

-``host`` is a simple utility for performing DNS lookups.
+:program:`host` is a simple utility for performing DNS lookups.
 It is normally
 used to convert names to IP addresses and vice versa.
 When no arguments
-or options are given, ``host`` prints a short summary of its
+or options are given, :program:`host` prints a short summary of its
 command-line arguments and options.

 ``name`` is the domain name that is to be looked up.
 It can also be a
 dotted-decimal IPv4 address or a colon-delimited IPv6 address, in which
-case ``host`` by default performs a reverse lookup for that address.
+case :program:`host` by default performs a reverse lookup for that address.
 ``server`` is an optional argument which is either the name or IP
-address of the name server that ``host`` should query instead of the
+address of the name server that :program:`host` should query instead of the
 server or servers listed in ``/etc/resolv.conf``.

 Options